uxbyjoao/handshake/README.md

 3. Run `npm install` to install dependencies.
 4. Run `gulp serve` to build your assets and run your local server with BrowserSync.
 Your site will be up on `http://localhost:3000`.
 5. Change the `config.yml` file on the root folder to suit your needs.
 Change the text, try themes and add icons.
-6. When you're ready to publush, just do `git push origin master` to push your repo to GitHub, and voilá!
+6. When you're ready to publish, just push the repo to your `master` branch on GitHub, and voilá!
 Your site should be up and running.

 ## Project Structure